pcaston/OpenPeerPower.github.io/source/_integrations/zigbee.markdown

 {% configuration %}
 name:
-  description: The name you would like to give the light in Home Assistant.
+  description: The name you would like to give the light in Open Peer Power.
   required: true
   type: string
 pin: